 Check our article on 16 modern bedroom TV ideas.

 Window blinds are advantageous to remove glare.
 Installing blinds is a simple solution to eliminate window glare on the television.
 Natural light entering through a window is the most common source of glare on a TV screen.

 Using blinds will eliminate this.
-Curtains can also do the work, but because they are usually loose panels of fabric that aren’t flat against the window, natural light may still be able to peek through at certain times of day and from certain angles.
+Curtains can also do the work. but because they are usually loose panels of fabric that aren’t flat against the window.
+And natural light may still be able to peek through at certain times of day and from certain angles.
 These are the techniques to reduce glare from windows.

-It is preferable to use shades instead of curtains to prevent having to resort to innovative techniques of holding your curtains in place.
+It is preferable to use shades instead of curtains. to avoid using innovative curtain-holding techniques, this is a good idea.
 If you enjoy the look of curtains, you can install both.
-It helps to reduce upto 83% glare.
+It helps to reduce up to 83% glare.

 4-Screen settings to reduce glare

-Check our guide on the Best TV Types for bright rooms.
+Check our guide on the Best TVs for bright rooms.

 5-Move the lighting:

 The issue with viewing TV in complete darkness is that it can cause eye strain.
 Everything around you is dark, and the only thing your eyes are picking up is a bright moving screen.

 Instead of shutting off all lights, relocate the light source behind the television.
 In this manner, it won’t interfere with the screen.
 But it will reduce 50-60% of glare and eye strain, plus allow you to have some light in the room.